List of Black Owned Vegan Restaurants in Chicago

 Am I missing any places?
 Drop me a comment!
 Let me know the restaurant name and what they offer that is vegan-friendly so I can include them!

-B'Gabbs Goodies: Named after the community focused owner, Gabrielle Darvassy, this long-time Hyde Park gem offers some fresh, clean options like their Marley's Love Kale Salad as well as some junk food faves like their Philly Uncheese Steak and Spicy Nashville Sandwich.
-They also offer detox/cleanse packages, meal prep and they have a vegan convenience store on-site with fresh produce, groceries, herbs and more.
+B'Gabbs Goodies: Named after the community-focused owner, Gabrielle Darvassy, this long-time Hyde Park gem offers some fresh, clean options like their Marley's Love Kale Salad as well as some junk food faves like their Philly Uncheese Steak and Spicy Nashville Sandwich.

 Conscious Plates: Chef and owner, Latrell Garnett, opened Chicago's only fully alkaline vegan restaurant in Chicago's Woodlawn neighborhood on the south side.
 This Dr. Sebi-approved spot serves dishes like Oyster Wings and Burro Fries, Tempura Basket and they offer a weekend brunch.
 Everything is made from scratch, so if you walk in, please expect a 20+ minute wait.